Prometheus-X-association/t-ai-carisma/README.md

 git submodule update
 ```

-Then build the two containers (carisma + dataspace-connector + mongodb) with:
+Then build the two containers (carisma + nginx) with:

 ```bash
 docker compose build